-In their introduction, the editors recognise the need to fence in an analytical-interpretive market; they also realise that the way to do so is to separate assetization from these by now intuitively competing approaches.
-In particular, both financialisation and capitalisation are also future-oriented; both can, and often do, involve new forms of ownership and revenue; and both are also framed and often sustained more or less visibly by legal and accounting discourses and valuing practices.
-In a succinct discussion, Birch and Muniesa acknowledge that ‘the notion of assetization surely speaks to the notion of financialization’ and quickly settle assetization as financialisation in a way, but more specific in scope and precise in its workings (p.5).
-Thoroughly examined in Muniesa et al. (2017), the editors argue just as succinctly that capitalisation already captures the processual aspect of assetization, but add that ‘unless explicitly defined as a wide cultural process consisting precisely in turning things into assets’, capitalisation emphasised the accounting sense of the process a bit more (p.4).
+In their introduction, the editors recognize the need to fence in an analytical-interpretive market; they also realize that the way to do so is to separate assetization from these by now intuitively competing approaches.
+In particular, both financialization and capitalization are also future-oriented; both can, and often do, involve new forms of ownership and revenue; and both are also framed and often sustained more or less visibly by legal and accounting discourses and valuing practices.
+In a succinct discussion, Birch and Muniesa acknowledge that ‘the notion of assetization surely speaks to the notion of financialization’ and quickly settle assetization as financialization in a way, but more specific in scope and precise in its workings (p.5).
+Thoroughly examined in Muniesa et al. (2017), the editors argue just as succinctly that capitalization already captures the processual aspect of assetization, but add that ‘unless explicitly defined as a wide cultural process consisting precisely in turning things into assets’, capitalization emphasized the accounting sense of the process a bit more (p.4).

-Assetization thus emerges as a species within an analytical genus whose taxonomy is increasingly adjectival, adverbial and self-referential, and requires an increasingly sustained work of precision at those levels to legitimise, by minutely characterising it, its perpetual diversification.
-That this work comes across at times as rhetorically and grammatically specific to the point of oblivion and at times contrived, only emphasises how indispensable its fastidiousness is for assetization to stand still.
-It is not that assetization lacks versatility, lines of flight or points of entry; rather, any deviation or hiatus from this strict work for accidental, rhetorical or argumentative reasons, or even a poetic, metaphoric, or playful extension into case studies that do not wholly fit the asset form’s editorial characterisation, dissolves assetization in the general, and even particular, logics of its parental lines.
+Assetization thus emerges as a species within an analytical genus whose taxonomy is increasingly adjectival, adverbial and self-referential, and requires an increasingly sustained work of precision at those levels to legitimize, by minutely characterizing it, its perpetual diversification.
+That this work comes across at times as rhetorically and grammatically specific to the point of oblivion, and at times contrived, only emphasizes how indispensable its fastidiousness is for assetization to stand still.
+It is not that assetization lacks versatility, lines of flight or points of entry; rather, any deviation or hiatus from this strict work for accidental, rhetorical or argumentative reasons, or even a poetic, metaphoric, or playful extension into case studies that do not wholly fit the asset form’s editorial characterization, dissolves assetization in the general, and even particular, logics of its parental lines.
 As an example, Birch and Muniesa place particular emphasis on legal construction and discourse when defining assetization and separating it from similar approaches.
 In some chapters, readers must ferret for the legal framework; in others, such as Levidow’s timely and very interesting chapter on the assetization of nature, it is virtually absent.
-That Levidow’s argument still fits the general élan of assetization, if not its exact definition; that it would fit just as well that of financialisation spontaneously; and that with the right rhetorical work it would fit that of capitalisation are together evidence less of assetization’s versatility or limitations and more of the looming saturation (in Beauvisage and Mellet’s term, ‘cannibalisation’) of an epistemological field assetized to exhaustion.
+That Levidow’s argument still fits the general élan of assetization, if not its exact definition; that it would fit just as well that of financialization spontaneously; and that with the right rhetorical work it would fit that of capitalization are together evidence less of assetization’s versatility or limitations and more of the looming saturation (in Beauvisage and Mellet’s term, ‘cannibalisation’) of an epistemological field assetized to exhaustion.

 Assetization remains an interesting spin on what is by now more canonical and paradigmatic work figuring out how contemporary capitalism works and why.
-The volume is pitched at the same interdisciplinary audience that has been growing around the approaches mentioned above; in fact, if many of the chapters reference the science and technology studies (STS) canon and the general logics of financialisation only summarily, it is not because they are not relevant but because they are assuming, probably rightly, that Assetization’s readers are already familiar with them.
+The volume is pitched at the same interdisciplinary audience that has been growing around the approaches mentioned above; in fact, if many of the chapters reference the science and technology studies (STS) canon and the general logics of financialization only summarily, it is not because they are not relevant but because they are assuming, probably rightly, that Assetization’s readers are already familiar with them.
 Similarly, the often quite dense, jargon- and acronym- laden writing of several of its chapters will be a laborious, if rewarding, undertaking for readers not seasoned in legal, accounting, economic and financial discourses, often all simultaneously.
-For these reasons, the volume could work as coursework reading mostly, if not only, at masters level and above, and preferably for courses that have already covered both the bedrock of STS through more amenable reads and what is becoming the financialisation canon.
+For these reasons, the volume could work as coursework reading mostly, if not only, at master’s level and above, and preferably for courses that have already covered both the bedrock of STS through more amenable reads and what is becoming the financialization canon.

 References